BEX-Express/BEX-API/source/index.html.md

 1. The creation of an integration user identity under which you will transact over the API’s
 1. For security sensitive data requests, a valid <a href="#login">token</a>.

+**Note:** If you have multiple shipping accounts you are not required to transact under multiple integration identities (“tokens”).
+Our platform supports the assignment of multiple shipping accounts to a _single_ token, making integration across multiple business units easier.

 <aside class="notice">
-Note: If you have multiple shipping accounts you are not required to transact under multiple integration identities (“tokens”).
-Our platform supports the assignment of multiple shipping accounts to a single token, making integration across multiple business units easier.
-You may access the API over HTTP or HTTPS, but HTTPS us recommended where possible.
+You may access the API over HTTP or HTTPS, but HTTPS is recommended if you wish to keep things secure.
 </aside>

 # Request/Response Format